-The first session is theory on honey bees and beekeeping held at the Malcam Trust, 45 Maori Road, Dunedin.
+The Dunedin Beekeepers club offers an introductory course for those new to beekeeping.
+The course consists of two 4 hour sessions.
+The first session for 2022 is theory on honey bees and beekeeping held at the Southern Youth Development, 45 Maori Road, Dunedin on Saturday 30 September.
 The second is a practical demonstration, held at Murray Rixon’s apiary on the Taieri, where participants are able to view inside a hive and learn the basics of how to care for a colony.
+This is to be held on Sunday 1 October with the reserve days the following weekend if the weather is unsuitable.
+The club has a limited number of bee suits that may be borrowed for the practical session.
+For further details and application form contact Brian Ellis at [email protected] or 027 460 5985

 Fraser Bees – Beekeeping for Beginners